 Advance and Range Weapons

 Alrighty, who’s ready for part 2 of the weapons guide?
 We are getting into the good stuff in the last part of this guide.
-The best part is we will be going over “Gunners”.
-What is a gunner?
-In the world of Monster Hunter Rise, “Gunners” are weapon users that prefer long-ranged weaponry.
-Don’t worry this guide won’t just cover ranged weapons but also the switch weapons.
+And the best part is we will be going over Gunners.
+What is a “Gunner”?
+In the world of Monster Hunter Rise, Gunners are weapon users that prefer long-ranged weaponry.
+Don’t worry, this guide won’t just cover ranged weapons but also the Switch weapons.

-Oh, the glory of fighting your foes from afar as you dwindle their health down.
-If you’re more of a hunter that doesn’t like to get too close to their prey then perhaps playing with a ranged weapon set will be your style.
+Oh, the glory of fighting your foes from afar as you whittle their health down.
+If you’re more of a hunter that doesn’t like to get too close to their prey, then perhaps playing with a ranged weapon set will be your style.
 There’s a certain beauty about being a gunner in Monster Hunter Rise.
-Because not only can you attack from afar but you also provide great support in team battles when comes to dealing with monsters
+Because not only can you attack from afar, but you also provide great support in team battles when it comes to dealing with monsters.

 - The Bow

-We are starting with my favorite and in my opinion, one of the best ranged weapons in the game.
-Because there is no reload when it comes to the other range weapons.
-Depending on the bow and how you use it.
-The bow can be a rapid-fire bow or a great piercing weapon that will go through your prey.
-Another perk to this weapon is the ability to add certain coatings depending upon the bow type.
-So it adds more strategy and better mobility than the other range weapons.
+We’re starting with my favorite, and in my opinion, one of the best ranged weapons in the game because there’s no reload when compared to the other range weapons.
+Depending on the bow and how you use it, the bow can be a rapid-fire weapon or a great piercing weapon that will go through your prey.
+Another perk to it is the ability to add certain coatings depending upon the bow type.
+So, it adds more strategy and better mobility than the other range weapons.

 - Versatility in status ailments on a monster in one go